ConYel/my_site_two/README.md

 The task we must set for ourselves is not to feel secure, but to be able to tolerate insecurity.
 ― Erich Fromm

+Practice kindness all day to everybody and you will realize you're already in heaven now.
+― Jack Kerouac